Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Background and Motivation

-\textbf{C2: Challenge in encoding diverse communication demands and formulating an optimization algorithm to resolve their non-linear coupling with topological decisions.} Encoding the time-varying bandwidth requirements of LLM workloads (\textbf{F2} and \textbf{F3}) into the optimization formulation presents two algorithmic hurdles.
+\textbf{C2: Challenge of encoding diverse communication demands and formulating an optimization algorithm to resolve their nonlinear coupling with topological decisions.} Encoding the time-varying bandwidth requirements of LLM workloads (\textbf{F2} and \textbf{F3}) into the optimization formulation presents two algorithmic hurdles.
 First, communication demands driven by different parallelization strategies exhibit distinct temporal behaviors, such as the stepped bandwidth demand envelopes of DP traffic versus the uniform, rectangular demand of PP traffic.
 Constructing a topology solely based on a traffic matrix fails to capture these temporal dynamics, thereby missing the temporal multiplexing opportunities created by the pipeline-induced staggering of DP flows (i.e., failing to exploit \textbf{O3} and \textbf{O4}).
 Second, a circular dependency exists between topology decisions and traffic profiles.
-Specifically, any adjustment to the logical topology inherently alters transmission rates, which in turn stretches or compresses the actual flow durations.
-This non-linear coupling renders open-loop static optimization ineffective, necessitating a solver capable of dynamically capturing how topological configurations reshape temporal traffic profiles.
+Specifically, any adjustment to the logical topology inherently changes transmission rates, thereby lengthening or shortening the durations of overlapping flows.
+This nonlinear coupling renders open-loop static optimization ineffective, necessitating a solver capable of dynamically capturing how topological configurations reshape temporal traffic profiles.